prodesert22/NFTIndexAndUri/README.md

 Returns the token's indexes owned by the address in the given contract

 ### getNFTIndexAndUrl
-Returns the token's indexes owned by the address and NFT's url, in the given contract
+Returns the token's indexes owned by the address and NFT's uri, in the given contract

 ### getNFTsIndexAndUrl
 Returns array of NFT's struct in the given contracts